Recreational Rock Lobster & Abalone Fisheries: 2020-21 Catch Estimates

-DPIPWE officers undertook a comprehensive assessment of catch tags, including a cost benefit analysis of their application.
-The assessment included examining the application of catch tags in other jurisdictions both in Australia and overseas.
+In 2016, DPIPWE officers undertook a comprehensive assessment of catch tags, including a cost benefit analysis of their application.
+The assessment included examining how catch tags are used in other jurisdictions both in Australia and overseas.

-The assessment found that the catch tags would be:
+The assessment found that catch tags would be:

 - costly to implement and administer and;

 - unlikely to constrain the recreational rock lobster catch in the Eastern Region.